qualityshepherd/brine/posts/of_yarn_and_bone.md

 #### Enhancement Spells

-`Enhancement Spells` are woven in tandem with a primary spell, and can amplify potency, duration, or scope.
-While they enhance a spell's efficacy, they take time (an extra turn) and compound the risks of casting.
-A mage that pushes a failing Enhancement (or rolls snake-eyes) takes two `Burdens`.
+`Enhancement Spells` are woven into a primary spell to amplify it: affect multiple targets, extend duration, or increase intensity.
+They take time (an extra turn) and compound the risk: a mage who pushes a failing enhanced spell (or rolls snake-eyes) takes two `Burdens`.

-- A mage cages a foe in flame, along with an Enhancement to hold it burning until dawn.

 #### Rituals

-Rituals are the pinnacle of magical prowess.
-They yield unparalleled power but demand patience and dedication.
-Substantial magic requires rituals that can take days, weeks, or even months.
-Raising a storm to sink a fleet might take a week, demand a ship’s figurehead, and be finished on the night of a new moon — but only if the caster remains fasting.

-**Rituals may require:**
-- time (days, weeks, or months)
-- a task
-- expensive/rare components
-- might only achieve a partial effect
-- help from another mage
-- something dangerous
-- a specific location, day or season
+Rituals yield unparalleled power but demand patience.
+Substantial magic takes days, weeks, or months.
+Rituals change things permanently.
+A river moved stays moved.
+The world remembers your working.

+The GM and player negotiate requirements based on scope and relationship.
+Ask: **What connections does the mage lack?** Without connection, the magic is impossible.
+Then: **Why should the world care?** Balance, revenge, or restoration may ease the path.
+Selfish will requires more.
+Each requirement is its own quest.
+What can't be undone?

+**Examples:**
+* **Cursing an enemy with illness:** Something personal (hair, possession).
+Learn their vulnerabilities (when, where).
+Something that knows sickness (grave earth, their hound's heart, plague-touched cloth).
+* **Warding a village:** Mark the boundary in your blood.
+Gather protections: salt, thorns, hearth ash.
+Cast at protective hours (dawn, full moon).
+The land forgets—wards need renewal.

 #### Summoning

-Summoning ventures into the perilous realm of bargaining with the Fae.
-The Fae, with their long lives, are the most knowledgeable in magic.
-They enjoy the deepest bonds with the world.
-If their magic has boundaries, none are known—but with long life comes madness.
-Success is far from guaranteed.
+The Fae are the most knowledgeable in magic and enjoy the deepest bonds with the world.
+If their magic has boundaries, none are known.
+But with long life comes madness.

+Summoning requires an `Offering` worthy of their attention: a vintage bottle from a destroyed vineyard, a coin that bought a life, a wedding ring never worn, a bottle of silence from a cathedral, or a shadow cut from a thief.

+Once present, the Fae will name their price for the work.
+A Name.
+Your shadow.
+Pieces of yourself you didn't know you could lose.
+That price is not negotiable.
+Refusal may be worse than acceptance.
 GOOD LUCK!

 _Only the Fae can restore life to the dead._